NewmanIsTheStar/anemometer/README.md

 # Anemometer

 ## Description
 Gives remote access to anemometer wind speed readings.
-Based on Raspberry Pi Pico2 W.
+Based on either Raspberry Pi Pico W or Pico2 W.
 - Provides a web inteface for configuration and monitoring the wind speed.
 - Provides a UDP based interface for programatic access to wind speed from remote devices.